alexsaves/finersurvey/README.md

 #### Piping on Matrix Rating Questions

 Things are again different on matrix rating questions.
 Since it's only marginally useful to pipe on the rating of each item, we use bracket notation to pipe on the rank of each item.
 So, `${myMatrixQ[0]}` would return the text of the top rated item out of the list, `${myMatrix[1]}` would return the 2nd most highly rated item, and so-on.

+#### Piping on Text and Multi-Text Questions

+For regular text questions, you can pipe by referencing the question directly, eq: `${myTextQuestion}`.
+For Multi-text questions, you need to select which text box you want to target.
+Eg: `${myMultiTextQuestion[1]}` would target the 2nd box.